WikipediaLibrary/twlight_vagrant/README.md

 Clone this repository, which is where you will be running Vagrant.

-If you need to tweak any of the settings for the [puppet module](https://github.com/WikipediaLibrary/twlight_puppet), edit the values in
+You will probably need to tweak some of the settings for the [puppet module](https://github.com/WikipediaLibrary/twlight_puppet); to do so, edit the values in
 ```
 ./manifests/default.pp
 ```